Anmol6/anmol6.github.io/_posts/2017-10-18-Lessons-from-my-internship.markdown

 ## Lesson 3 - Talk to yourself

 Not in a weird or narcissistic way (though I have nothing against that), but realize that feedback loops are critical for your growth.
 And not just any feedback, but feedback that naturally lends itself to the fundamental changes you need to make.
-Here are some talking-to-myself moments I've had
+Here are some talking-to-myself moments I've had:

 "I haven't been able to find the bug in my code in the last two weeks - maybe I should re-evaluate my assumptions about every module?"

-"
+"I've been feeling tired at work this week - how should I change my priorities to get more sleep?"

-"The last time I had poutine was a month ago, am I missing out on life?"
+"The last time I had poutine was a month ago - am I missing out on life?"

 It's very easy to get caught up in the inertia of a particular project.
 Taking a moment to honestly assess your progress can push you to seek help, re-evaluate your approach, take a small break, for example, and ultimately help solve whatever problem you're facing.